Setup a development environment

 API client

 We maintain a handful of API collections to interact with the backend of MPM.
-You can find the collections in collections
+You can find the collections in collections folder.

 NOTE